stedavkle/uni-tuebingen-piezo-ml/README.md

 The repository is organized into several directories:

  - [`src/`](src): Contains Python notebooks for controling the devices, data recording and quantification of system dynamics.
- - [`exp/`](exp): Contains Python notebooks for feature generation, model training, model evaluation and the trained model files.
+ - [`exp/`](exp): Contains Python notebooks for feature generation, model training, model evaluation, the trained model files and code for creating any figures.
  - [`dat/`](dat): Contains raw and processed data used in the project, including recordings of piezo displacement behaviour, sensor noise quantification and model predictions.
  - [`doc/`](doc): Documentation, including the project report and any additional figures.